divyaverma4/EnglishSpeechUpsampler/README.md

 The process of using the "Best Model" to upsample an audio file is given in the above figure.
-This workflow takes whole audio files, splices them into clips similarly to the preprocessing steps, sequentially feeds them to trained model, stitches the high-resolution clips back together, and saves the high-resolution file to disk.
+This workflow takes whole audio files (.wav files, 16-bit PCM), splices them into clips similarly to the preprocessing steps, sequentially feeds them to trained model, stitches the high-resolution clips back together, and saves the high-resolution file (.wav file, 16-bit PCM) to disk.

 ## Model Architecture